cschladetsch/Strategos/Gameplay.md

 **Game Features:**
 1. **Platform:** Console-based application (C++23, single-screen interface).
 2. **Player Count:** 2 players, alternating turns.
+   - Turn order is determined randomly at the start of the game.
 3. **Objective:**
    - Capture the opponent’s King.
    - Control a majority of the board by the end of a 30-turn limit.
+In case of a tie, the game is declared a draw.
+The majority is calculated based on the number of controlled squares, including any contested ones, with priority given to the Central Region for tie-breaking.

 ---